ros-navigation/docs.nav2.org/setup_guides/transformation/setup_transforms.rst

 Transforms in Navigation2
 *************************

-There two important ROS REPs which we highly suggest for you to check out.
+There are two important ROS REPs which we highly suggest for you to check out.
 These documents detail some standards set about by the ROS community to ensure proper operation across different packages.
 Nav2 also adheres to these standards and conventions.

 1. `REP 105 - Coordinate Frames for Mobile Platforms <https://www.ros.org/reps/rep-0105.html>`__
 2. `REP 103 - Standard Units of Measure and Coordinate Conventions <https://www.ros.org/reps/rep-0103.html>`__